csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 1. A synchronous, ergo render-blocking, CSS file on a third-party origin.
 2. A file containing `@font-face` at-rules with no `font-display` descriptors.

-It’s synchronous on top of synchronous—not good.
+It’s synchronous on top of synchronous — not good.

 **Results (s) – harry.is:**